s0md3v/uro/README.md

 `uro -b jpg png js pdf`

-**Note:** uro has a list of "useless" extensions which it removes by default; that list will be overidden by whatever extensions you provide through blacklist option.
+**Note:** uro has a list of "useless" extensions which it removes by default; that list will be overridden by whatever extensions you provide through blacklist option.
 Extensionless pages e.g. /books/1 will still be included.
 To remove them too, use `--filter hasext`.

 #### Filters (-f/--filters)
 For granular control, uro supports the following filters: